skymarlio82/AirFighter/README.md

 # AirFighter
-The J2ME like SNES Areo Fighter Game
+The J2ME like SNES Game :: Areo Fighter

 ## How to use it
 - download a zip package of midp2.0fcs from Oracle JavaME